albirrkarim/mozilla-hubs-installation-detailed/README.md

 Install on mac

-With brew for installing CLI postgres
+With brew for installing CLI Postgres

 ```
 brew install postgres
 ```

-Then create user / change password
+Then create user/change password

 user: `postgres`